rclone/rclone/docs/content/amazonclouddrive.md

     rclone copy /home/source remote:backup

-### Modified time and MD5SUMs
+### Modification times and hashes

 Amazon Drive doesn't allow modification times to be changed via the API so these won't be accurate or used for syncing.

-It does store MD5SUMs so for a more accurate sync, you can use the `--checksum` flag.
+It does support the MD5 hash algorithm, so for a more accurate sync, you can use the `--checksum` flag.

 ### Restricted filename characters